NASCAR Charity Fishing Tournament

 So as the NASCAR drivers, sponsors, guests, and captains boarded the fishing vessels, they were all fired up to get this event started.
 South Florida’s finest freshwater captain guides were there to donate their time to such an amazing cause.
 They had 1 hour and 30 minutes to catch the biggest 3 bass limit.
 Everyone cruised to their fishing spot and in just seconds, fish were making their way to the boats.

 The Miami-Homestead Speedway has a 7-acre spring-fed lake that holds some great fishing for exotic bass fishing.
-During this event, you can get the chance to catch a Florida peacock bass along with largemouth bass, cichlids, catfish and more.
-Each event we get to see catches of all sizes, especially this one in 2019.
+During this event, you can get the chance to catch a Florida peacock bass along with largemouth bass, cichlids, catfish, and more.
+At each event we get to see catches of all sizes, especially this one in 2019.

 Hot Rods & Reels Fishing Tournament Results

-As the horn blasts, it is signs that the tournament has concluded.
+As the horn blasts, it is a sign that the tournament has concluded.
 Everyone makes their way back to the beach where the weigh-in stage is located.
 The crowds congregate and everyone is getting excited to see what fish were weighed in.

 Each driver and fishing team slowly started weighing in fish from their time on the water.
 We started to see some bigger bags and bass coming in.
 Anglers and drivers were also bringing in big catfish that were caught.